Hexworks/the-cogitator/_posts/2018-04-25-going-beyond-android-kotlin-on-the-frontend.md

 ## Conclusion

-While this article is far from exhaustive we touched a lot of important points and I think that Kotlin development in the browser is definitely doable and since the `1.20` version of Kotlin it is also production ready!
+While this article is far from exhaustive we touched a lot of important points and I think that Kotlin development in the browser is definitely doable and since the `1.2` version of Kotlin frontend development with it is also production ready!
 We have learned that deploying Kotlin code to the browser is not hard, and it only comes with a fixed amount of boilerplate which we only have to set up once.

 If you are interested there are a lot of other examples including the *kotlin-frontend-plugin* with [extra webpack config](https://github.com/Kotlin/kotlin-frontend-plugin/tree/master/examples/custom-webpack-config)